DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 - A *Contested Check* is triggered by two characters using skills for opposing goals.
   The initiator sets the Target Card (their own card) and the Difficulty Range (3 - Mod/2).
-The character responding makes a simple check against these.
+The character responding makes a simple check against these values.

 - A *Save* is a Check made with an Attribute (see below) with a predetermined Difficulty Range that a character makes while aiming at their own Target Card.